goldensn68/navoras-test/README.md

-# Navoras v0.1 Test6
+# Navoras Test7
-This is the test package.
+This is the full test package for version 0.1 Test7.